Caedendi/D2RMM-Loot-Filter-Extended/README.md

 ### 2.2.0

-- Renamed colors to more standardized names, see [/docs/colors.md](https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md) for details
+- Introducing Drop Sounds!
+Configure new sound effects for when select item types drop so you'll never miss one again!
+- Added option to disable _all_ Light Pillars
+- Added customization of the Gold amount color _(in addition to the already implemented suffix customization)_
 - Added customization of the highlight color (can now be set to colors other than tomato red)
 - Added customization of the alternate rune color scheme (can now be set to colors other than dark violet)
-- Added option to disable _all_ Light Pillars
-- Split runes into 4 tiers, each of which you can individually enable/disable visibility and Light Pillars for
+- Split runes into 4 tiers, each of which you can individually enable/disable visibility, Light Pillars and Drop Sounds for
 - Changed the Light Pillars setting for Quest Weapons from "exclude" to "include"
-- Slightly changed some setting names and tooltips
+- Slightly changed some existing setting names and tooltips
+- Code: renamed colors to more standardized names (see [/docs/colors.md](https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md) for details)

 ### 2.1.1